www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2024-08-06-t42-establish-cell-api.md

     * [ ] The default config is a valid test config or a valid production config with no side effects.
     * [ ] Split all options into options and side effect options by creating an option inheritance tree.
 * [ ] Support managing side effects with Cells effectively and efficiently.
+* [ ] Remove file system options, as these are handled by the cells.